magnetikonline/cloudfront-edge-secgroup-update/README.md

 The Lambda function will then continue to add new CIDR ranges as they become available via the AWS IP range feed plus additionally remove orphaned/invalid CIDR ranges present in security groups.

 ## Building
-The CloudFormation template can be rebuilt via the the [`build/run.sh`](build/run.sh) script.
+The CloudFormation template can be built from source via [`build/run.sh`](build/run.sh).

-Build process uses [Lambda smush py](https://github.com/magnetikonline/lambda-smush-py), taking the Lambda function source [`src/index.py`](src/index.py) and generating a compressed version embedded into [`build/template.yaml`](build/template.yaml).
-This process allows for a Lambda function which can be created entirely via the CloudFormation itself - fitting within the allowed `4KB` code size limit (source function is currently around `7.5KB`).
+Build process uses [Lambda smush py](https://github.com/magnetikonline/lambda-smush-py), taking Lambda function [`src/index.py`](src/index.py) and generating a compressed version then embedded into [`build/template.yaml`](build/template.yaml).
+This allows for a Lambda function which can be created via the CloudFormation template itself - fitting within the AWS `4KB` code size limit (source function is currently around `7.5KB`).

 ## Future enhancements
 Lambda currently manages IPv4 edge CIDR ranges, additions required to also manage advertised IPv6 range(s).
 Supporting IPv6 isn't typically an issue though, if origin endpoint(s) (load balancers, etc.) only present IPv4 addresses.